Corey Brand is a Major League Baseball all-star. But off the field he is haunted by memories of his past, and his life is spinning out of control.

 Relate to your father in new ways.
 You now move on and seek to honor his role in your life.
 And that might not be easy; he may not cooperate.
 Still, you are doing everything you can as his son, and that allows you to move on in a positive way and be the father your children need.

-I encourage you to get the ebook and read more on each of these steps.
+Get the ebook and read more on each of these steps.

 ACTION POINTS for Dads on the Journey